brimdata/zed/pkg/zson/docs/spec.md

 ## Regular Values

-A regular value is encoded on a line as type descriptor followed by ":" followed by a value encoding.
+A regular value is encoded on a line as a type descriptor followed by `:` followed by a value encoding.
 Here is a pseudo-grammar for value encodings:
 ```
 <line> := <descriptor> : <elem> ;